 Films: The Magdalene Sisters, NEDS.

-He has already made an appearance on this list as an actor, but Mullen’s achievements also lay as a film director.
-Like Considine, Mullen is very much an ‘actors director’; he works well with ensemble casts and slowly draws performances out from his actors.
-I can’t imaging anyone else making films about the same subjects that interest Mullen, which is why we’re lucky to have him!
+He has already made an appearance on this list as an actor, but Mullens achievements also lay as a film director.
+Like Considine, Mullen is very much an actors director; he works well with ensemble casts and slowly draws performances out from his actors.
+I cant imaging anyone else making films about the same subjects that interest Mullen, which is why were lucky to have him!
+Whats next: It took Mullen 8 years to direct his third feature NEDS, so dont expect anything soon!

 7. Ben Affleck